-The authors focus on areas that produced the greatest leverage in changing schools (e.g., identifying all of the learnings and learner characteristics required by standards or developing causal data streams) and on some of the barriers that made these high leverage strategies difficult to implement (e.g., compliance cultures or entrenched programs).
-The book develops a new approach to the idea of intentional education, to educating the whole child and to the process of using data to inform instruction.
+The book chronicles the changes in perceptions, practices, and assumptions made by these educators during their 20 years of working with “turnaround schools.”
+The authors focus on areas that produced the greatest leverage in changing schools (e.g., identifying all the learnings and learner characteristics required by standards or developing causal data streams) and on some of the barriers that made these high leverage strategies difficult to implement (e.g., compliance cultures or entrenched programs).
+The book develops a new approach to the idea of intentional education, to educating the whole child, and to the process of using data to inform instruction.

-A major emphasis of the book is that change must be rooted in “output" not “input.”
-Many of the early failures of conventional wisdom could be traced back to the fact that leaders were trying to change adult work, strategies or materials without first defining the output that was expected from the students or identifying the causes of off level performance.
+A major emphasis of the book is that change must be rooted in “output,” not “input.”
+Many of the early failures of conventional wisdom could be traced back to the fact that leaders were trying to change adult work, strategies, or materials without first defining the output that was expected from the students or identifying the causes of off-level performance.

 This 2nd edition guidebook contains assessments and toolkits that educational leaders can use – right away – to begin understanding and addressing the changes before them.